 If you are still having a hard time finding the air leak, try a candle test.
 Light a candle and trace the sides of your window from inside your home.
 If you notice the flame or smoke pulling, then that’s where your leak is.

-You can also have someone outside with a leaf-blower or hairdryer tracing the sides of the window.
+You can also have someone outside with a leaf blower or hairdryer tracing the sides of the window.
 If you notice the candle flicker, then that’s where the air is coming through.

 If you’re still having trouble finding the leak, then you should call a professional.

-How to Repair a Window Leak
+How To Repair A Window Leak

 Now that you’ve found the leak, repairing it is a fairly straightforward DIY project.
 You’ll have to perform a different kind of repair depending on where the leak is coming from.

-Sealing Air Leaks in the Window Frame and Grille
+Sealing Air Leaks In The Window Frame And Grille

-- To repair the leaks from the window or frame you will need caulk, a caulking gun and a putty knife.
+To repair the leaks from the window or frame, you will need caulk, a caulking gun and a putty knife.

-- Begin by cleaning the area you’re going to caulk with soap and water.
-This will ensure good adhesion.
-You should also remove any old caulk and paint using the putty knife.
-Wait for the area to dry before applying caulk.
+- Begin by cleaning the area you’re going to caulk with soap and water for good adhesion.

 - Hold the caulk gun at a forty-five-degree angle and apply the caulk to the leaking areas.
 Try to apply the caulk in one continuous stream.
 Make sure the caulk sticks to both sides of the leak.